Resources

 25 years/ 75 years or whole life

 Choosing the best Term Plan can be a crucial choice for the financial security of one’s family.
-There are many plans to choose from in the market but understanding which can provide maximum security requires the following points to be considered before making the purchase.
+There are many plans to choose from in the market, but understanding which can provide maximum security requires considering the following points before making the purchase.

 • Analyse your income: The premiums paid towards Term Insurance should not come at the cost of an overbearing financial burden.
 It is prudent to make investments according to one’s income.
 A clear idea of one’s income can help determine what portion can be paid towards an insurance plan in the long run.

 • Analyse existing liabilities: Any financial commitments that may be diverted to one’s dependents in the policyholder’s absence must be clearly examined.
-These can include any debts, payment of mortgages, higher study or the marriage of children.
+These include debts, mortgage payments, higher studies, or children's marriage.
 To protect the dependents from overburdening financial responsibilities, the Term Plan should be chosen wisely to meet all such requirements.
 This is crucial in determining the sum assured in the policy.

-• Addition of riders: The best method to boost a Term Plan is by the addition of riders.
-These are additional services that come at a low cost but with high benefits.
+• Addition of riders: Adding riders is the best method to boost a Term Plan coverage.
+These additional services come at a low cost but with high benefits.
 These can be purchased at the time of the purchase or renewal of the base policy.
 This helps the policyholder personalise the policy to cater to all his financial needs.

 • Cost of premium: The cost of the premium should not overwhelm the policyholder.